 - 1:1 and small group tuition in Maths, English, and other subjects as appropriate.

 - Small GCSE groups in history and geography.

-- Broadening the curriculum on offer so that it is as inclusive as possible, the introduction of BTEC media studies and a digital literacy option including the ECDL.
+- Broadening the curriculum on offer so that it is as inclusive as possible, including a digital literacy option including the ECDL.

 - Increased coordination between E4E and the guidance leaders, with E4E providing new opportunities such as DofE for their students.